-The Atayal peoples settled in the mountainous areas of north and central Taiwan, living at altitudes of 1,000 to 1,500 metres (3,281 to 4,921 ft) and subsisted by hunting, fishing, and farming on the land.
+The Atayal (泰雅) peoples settled in the mountainous areas of north and central Taiwan, living at elevations of 1,000 to 1,500 meters (3,281 to 4,921 ft) and subsisted by hunting, fishing, and farming on the land.

 During the era of Japanese occupation, the Japanese produced camphor oil.
-To do so they ascended the mountainous areas of the Atayal, demolishing trees for camphor wood.
-As a result, conflict formed between the Japanese and the Atayal, and as a means for control, the Japanese set up police stations along special roads on which they forced the Atayal to live.
+To do so they traveled to Taiwan’s mountainous regions and harvested its trees for camphor wood.
+As a result, conflict formed between the Japanese and the Atayal.
+Not long afterward, the Japanese set up police stations along special roads on which they forced the Atayal to live.

-Shei-Pa National Park was officially established on 1 July 1992 as Taiwan’s fifth national park.
+Shei-Pa National Park was officially established on July 1, 1992, making it Taiwan’s fifth national park.

 If you’re looking for an adventure, Shei-Pa National Park is the place to be.
 With dozens of hiking trails to check out, the park is a veritable adventure paradise.
 Here are some of the most popular treks to consider on your next trip: